FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Experiments and Analysis

-\textbf{Continual Learning Analysis}~ We evaluate Learning without Forgetting (LwF) and Elastic Weight Consolidation (EWC).
-For analysis, we compare to the baselines: NCM, standard training, fine-tuning.
-We evaluate LwF and EWC because they are well-known CL methods that are general enough to be reasonably adapted to the \litw setup.
+~ We evaluate Learning without Forgetting (LwF), Elastic Weight Consolidation (EWC), Dark Experience Replay (DER), and Experience Replay with Asymmetric Cross Entropy (ER-ACE).
+For analysis, we compare to the baselines NCM, standard training, and fine-tuning.
+LwF and EWC are prominent CL methods while DER and ER-ACE are recent methods with state-of-the-art performance.

+We find that catastrophic forgetting of the pretrain parameters is a significant challenge in the FLUID evaluation.
+Standard training of the parameters on the sequential data degrades not only the accuracy for pretrain classes, but also for novel classes compared to CL methods and freezing network parameters (table 3).
+We hypothesize that large-scale pretraining provides better features even for novel classes compared to training on the smaller sequential data set.
+A similar observation was made by \cite{hayes2020lifelong} in a CL setting.
+Further evidence for this can be found in the update strategies section where we observe that standard training on sequential data for too many epochs reduces overall accuracy (Section \ref{sec:update_strategies} - Figure \ref{fig:Moco+OOD}).

+Our experiments show that freezing the feature extractor (NCM and fine-tuning) is more effective in preventing catastrophic forgetting than existing CL methods.
+Specifically, NCM obtains $\sim8$\% (Table \ref{tab:mainresults} j-m) higher mean-per-class accuracy compared to existing CL methods and fine-tuning obtains $\sim4$\% higher overall accuracy.
+This result indicates that there is significant room for progress in reducing forgetting in the FLUID setting and motivates the need for new evaluations which more closely model the challenges faced by real-world ML systems.
+For scenarios in which the pretraining data is radically different from the target distribution the above conclusion may not hold, such as for permuted MNIST.

-We find that the most significant difference between \litw and typical continual learning formulations is the inclusion of pretraining.
-We contend this is a reasonable assumption as real-world vision systems have access to open-source datasets such as ImageNet.
-From the experiments, we find that generally good features learned from pretraining mitigate the problem of catastrophic forgetting.
+The notable differences between FLUID and standard CL formulations are the inclusion of pretraining, flexible training, one distribution shift rather than multiple, and measuring performance only on the deployment distribution.
+We contend pretraining is a reasonable inclusion as real-world vision systems have access to large datasets such as ImageNet, though some scenarios, especially those outside the domain of computer vision, may not afford pretraining.

-To arrive at the above conclusion, we first note that standard training (propagating gradients through all layers) has noticeably lower overall and new class accuracy than fine-tuning (Table \ref{tab:mainresults}-i,j).
-This result indicates that the features trained on the larger ImageNet-1K are better than those trained on the target distribution even for classes that were not seen in pretraining.
-The effectiveness of generally good features is relevant because CL methods focus on``remembering'' old tasks while adapting to new ones.
-However, if features trained on a diverse, balanced dataset generalize well even to novel classes then significant retraining of the network to fit new tasks might not be necessary.